You can’t automate a process you haven’t encoded

 Self-funded.
 No vendor paid for this answer, and the model under test is the one that drafted the page; the findings and final claims were owner-validated against the recorded artifacts.

-The deterministic scheduler is the part that worked, and it worked because its authority was rules over inspectable evidence.
-It classified five applications against two landing zones, granted constrained automation where remediations were known, and refused outright where critical capability classes were absent, reproducing in milliseconds the lesson a failed manual migration had taught expensively.
-Its evidence pass also caught the owner’s own published architecture read in three contradictions with the repo, and the repo in two contradictions with reality: a message bus that was present and wired but functionally dead, and an analytics warehouse that was load-bearing with no artifact in any repository.
-Those last two facts entered the system the only way they could, as accountable human exception records, and the taxonomy held: docs yield to code, code yields to the organization.
+The deterministic scheduler is the part that held, and it held because its authority was rules over inspectable evidence.
+It classified five applications against two landing zones, granted constrained automation where remediations were known, and refused one destination outright where critical capability classes were absent.
+That refusal reproduced, in milliseconds and before any transform spend, the lesson a failed manual migration had once taught me expensively.
+Then the evidence pass turned around and audited me.
+It caught my own published architecture read in three contradictions with the repo, and the repo in two contradictions with reality: a message bus that was present, wired, and functionally dead, and an analytics warehouse that was load-bearing with no artifact in any repository.
+Those last two facts entered the system the only way they could, as accountable human exception records.
+The taxonomy held.
+Docs yield to code, and code yields to the organization.

-The construction of the system is where the lab actually happened.
-The model built the scheduler, the intake inspectors, the playbook engine, and the validators, and the owner corrected the build nine times.
-The errors fall in two classes, and the first is the keystone: requirements that sat in the documented spec and were not followed.
-The paper enumerates roughly fifteen intake input classes; the model ran one, and both owner-caught misses, a runtime-configured warehouse with no code artifact and the application’s existing validator surface, map to classes explicitly on that list.
-The paper states a playbook begins as a human-governed migration pattern, never as an AI-generated artifact; the model authored one anyway and graded it with validators it invented.
+The construction is where the lab actually happened, and the failures came in two classes.
+The first is the keystone, because it's the one nobody warns you about.
+Requirements that sat in the documented spec, available to the worker the whole time, were simply not followed.
+The paper enumerates roughly fifteen intake input classes; the model ran one.
+Both of the misses I caught, a runtime-configured warehouse with no code artifact and the application's existing validator surface, map to classes explicitly on that list.
+The paper states a playbook begins as a human-governed migration pattern, never as an AI-generated artifact; the model authored one anyway.
 The paper maps known-pattern-with-exceptions to medium confidence; the model coded high.
-Documentation alone did not constrain the worker.
-Each requirement constrained it only after being encoded as deterministic structure that refuses to proceed without it.
+Not hallucination.
+Not missing context.
+Ignored.
+Each requirement constrained the worker only after it became deterministic structure that refuses to proceed without it.
+Documentation turned out to be necessary and nowhere near sufficient.

-The second error class was genuinely undocumented domain judgment, and sorting the whole correction log by who caught what draws the lab’s central line.
-Every code-level error, a parser that missed an import style, a regex that rejected real hostnames, a duplicate derivation, was caught by deterministic checks or by a live run failing.
-Every domain-level error was caught by the owner, and only the owner: the tabletop playbook, the absence of a pre-migration baseline, the namespace audit that did not exist until the owner asked what a byte-identical copy on a new origin actually proves.
-The answer was: artifact preservation, and nothing about namespace correctness.
-Twelve routes for twelve passed while the new origin served eighteen references identifying itself as the old domain.
-The model transcribes safely.
+Sort the whole correction log by who caught what, and the lab's central line appears on its own.
+Every code-level error, a parser that missed an import style, a regex that rejected real hostnames, was caught by deterministic checks or by a live run failing.
+Every domain-level error was caught by me, and only by me.
+Nine owner interventions covered every material defect.
+The model caught zero of its own defects through reflection; its only self-corrections came from runs failing in front of it.
+So the model transcribes safely.
 It authors with confidence and without authority, and it skips written steps when nothing mechanical holds it to them.
+In Decision Authority Placement Model (DAPM) terms, that's authority ceded by drift, not delegated by decision.

 Where each layer belongs